whiteSHADOW1234/FinalProject/README.md

+## End Scene
++ Nice looking backgrounds (ending scene)
++ Great firework GIF
++ Restart button
++ Quit button
++ Winner will be shown on this scene

+### Description:
+PLayers could see who's the winner in this game on this page.

+After you press the Restart button, you will jump to the Game Starting Scene.

+After you press the Quit button, you will quit this game.

 ## Basic Mode
-+ Nice looking backgrounds (includes start scene, game scene and the end scene)
++ Nice looking backgrounds (basic game scene)
-+ Two buttons(game start & setting) on the start scene
 + Two different colors paddles with white parts
 + One ping pong ball starts moving in the middle of the scene
-+ Enable to play the music while playing this game
 + Two energy bars on the top of the game window
 + Two scores will be shown on the top of the game window
 + Player who gets two points first is the winner
-+ Two buttons(restart & quit), a GIF and the winner will be shown on the end scene

 ### Description:

 There is one ball which pops up and bounce between the up and down edges of game window and paddles.